Denis Hill-Wood

+Early life

 Hill-Wood was the third son of Sir Samuel Hill-Wood, 1st Baronet, who was chairman of Arsenal for twenty years, as well as a first-class cricketer for Derbyshire.

+Hill-Wood was educated at Ludgrove School followed by Eton and Christ Church, Oxford.
 Hill-Wood went to Oxford University and played seven matches for the university in the 1928 season.

-He then played for MCC in Ireland and made his first-class debut for Derbyshire at the end of the 1928 season when he played three matches.
+He played for MCC in Ireland and made his first-class debut for Derbyshire at the end of the 1928 season when he played three matches.
 He played one match in the 1929 season.

+Military Service

+During the Second World War he served with the Royal Armoured Corps and was wounded in Libya.
+With other officers he was awarded the Military Cross in 1943 "in recognition of gallant and distinguished services in the Middle East".

+Career

 Similarly to his father, Denis became chairman of Arsenal football club in 1962, a job which he held until his death in 1982.
 A bust of Hill-Wood was commissioned and used to stand inside the Directors' Landing of the East Stand of Arsenal's Highbury stadium, and now stands in the Directors' Entrance of Emirates Stadium after Arsenal's move there.

 Denis had three brothers who also took part in first-class cricket for Derbyshire, the others being Basil Hill-Wood, Wilfred and Charles.
 Denis's son, Peter, played one first-class match in 1960.

-Hill-Wood was educated at Ludgrove School followed by Eton and Christ Church, Oxford.
-During the Second World War he served with the Royal Armoured Corps and was wounded in Libya.
-With other officers he was awarded the Military Cross in 1943 "in recognition of gallant and distinguished services in the Middle East".